-Earlier this month, the home of Bandra burger joint Gostana's owner Arpana Gvalani was transformed into the venue for a live, intimate gig by four Mumbai-based musicians and bands.
-Vocalist and multi-instrumentalist Sidd Coutto, singer-songwriters Nikhil D'Souza and Alisha Pais and Split frontman Garreth D'Mello's side project, Dischordian, played to approximately 20 people who put aside their mobile phones and listened quietly and intently.
-They were brought together by Songs From A Room – or Sofar Sounds – a movement that began in London in 2009 and has now found its way to a number of other places including New York, Paris, Sydney, Melbourne and, last year, India.
+Earlier this month, the home of Mumbai-based burger joint Gostana's owner, Arpana Gvalani, was transformed into the venue for a live, intimate gig by four musicians and bands from the city.
+Vocalist and multi-instrumentalist Sidd Coutto, singer-songwriters Nikhil D'Souza and Alisha Pais and Split frontman Garreth D'Mello's side project, Dischordian, played to an audience of 20, who put aside their mobile phones and listened intently.
+They were brought together by Songs From A Room ó or Sofar Sounds ó a movement that began in London in 2009.
+It has now found its way to a number of other places, including New York, Paris, Sydney, Melbourne and, since last year, India.

-After attending gig after gig where people paid more attention to their mobile phones or chatted amongst themselves, co-founders Rafe Offer and Dave Alexander (Rocky Start is a third co-founder) organised a small performance at Alexander's London home.
+After attending gig after gig, where people paid more attention to their mobile phones or chatted among themselves, co-founders Rafe Offer and Dave Alexander (Rocky Start is the third co-founder) organised a small performance at Alexander's London home.
 Alexander, a musician, played to a handful of people, all of whom sat and listened attentively.
-The concept was a success and similar gigs were then organised in the homes of a number of other people in various parts of the world.
-The two rules, so to speak, were that the audience must stay through the duration of the gig and stay silent through the performances.
-In addition, these were secret gigs, in that the venue and timings would only be disclosed to invitees and even the invitees would not know the line-up (of artistes performing) beforehand.
-The idea was to give new musicians the chance to play for a genuinely attentive audience.
-The most important aspect is that these gigs started out and continue to be free - the audience pays nothing to watch the musicians perform and no money changes hands.
+The concept was a success, and similar gigs were then organised at other homes around the world.
+These were secret gigs ó the venue and timings would only be disclosed to invitees, who would, in turn, remain unaware of the artiste line-up until the act began.
+It also gave new musicians a chance to play to a genuinely attentive audience.
+But most importantly, the audience pays nothing to watch the performance.